 The fundamental purpose of operating costing is to quantify the cost of the services delivered by the firm.

 For achieving this, it is required to decide the unit of cost in such circumstances.
 The cost units differ from industry to industry.
-For example, in the products transport industry, the cost per tonne-kilometre is to be discovered while in the case of passenger transport, the cost per passenger kilometre is to be computed.
+For example, in the product transport industry, the cost per tonne-kilometer is to be discovered, while in the case of passenger transport, the cost per passenger kilometre is to be computed.

 The following stage is to collect and categorise various charges.